How-To Tips

 Handles

 Lifting a filled 5 gallon carboy by its neck will apply a tensile (stretching) force of at least 55 lbs (~24 Kg) to the narrowest part of the neck.
 Glass carboy should never be lifted by handles attached to their necks, especially when they are full, because the tensile (pulling) strength of glass is not predictable.
-Glass that has been scratched or etched is especially likely to crack.
-However, the necks of Better-Bottle carboys are designed for high tensile forces and it is safe to lift them using handles.
-Handles make moving filled carboys much easier and Better-Bottle recommends several.
+Glass that has been scratched or etched (i.e., washed with caustic detergents) is especially likely to crack.
+However, the necks and shoulders of BetterBottle carboys are designed for high tensile forces.
+Handles make moving filled carboys much easier and BetterBottle recommends several.
 Use the Handles tab to the left of this page for specific information about handles.

 Closures